Gregg Williams: New York Jets

 On January 16, 2019, Williams was hired as the defensive coordinator for the New York Jets under new head coach Adam Gase.
 While the Jets offense struggled, Williams led the Jets to seventh in the NFL in overall defense including second against the run.

 On December 7, 2020, Williams was fired from the Jets following a 31–28 loss to the Las Vegas Raiders.
 The firing came after Williams called a controversial zero blitz on a Hail Mary play in an attempt to sack Derek Carr.
 However, Carr found Henry Ruggs open, beating corner Lamar Jackson for a game-winning touchdown with five seconds left, thus dropping the Jets to 0–12.

 DC Defenders

 On June 9, 2022, Williams was announced as the defensive coordinator for the DC Defenders under head coach Reggie Barlow.
 Williams would stay with the Defenders for three seasons.

+Tennessee State

-On April 9, 2025, Williams stepped down from his position as defensive coordinator with the Defenders in preparation to join Barlow at Tennessee State University.
+On April 9, 2025, Williams stepped down from his position as defensive coordinator with the Defenders, as he had accepted a new role as the defensive coordinator for Tennessee State University, where Barlow had recently been hired as head coach.
 He named his son Blake Williams as the Defenders' defensive coordinator for the rest of the 2025 season.
+Williams was reportedly fired from Tennessee State on January 15, 2026 after the team finished 2-10, despite the defense’s relative success.